Booking as a Group

 • Please do not wheelie, do stoppies or roost.
 If it goes wrong (and it can) you may injure another rider or involve a member of the public.
 Wheelies on main roads or in towns may bewitnessd by the Police, and lead to the whole group being stopped.
 The day will be ended.

 • Please do not go "off piste" or ride off the track.

-• Please inform us when booking if you are inexperienced and would like tuition.
+• Please inform us when booking if you are inexperienced.
 As you have your own bike we assume that you are a regular rider.

 • If over 18, to sign an indemnity stating that it is understood that this is a potentially dangerous activity.
 If under 18, to be accompanied by a responsible adult who is participating.

 • Please arrive at the meeting place at 9.30am or other specified time.
 If you are going to be more than half an hour late, please phone or send a text to 07849 760722 (this number is given on the directions sheets).

 • Cancellation by the client before payment and with more than four weeks notice will not incur any charge.